benjaminpburford/Alaska-squid/README.md

 Supporting code S1

-This R script includes all code necessary to reproduce results using Data S1 (citation xxxxx).
+This R script includes all code necessary to reproduce results using RangeExpansion_DataS1_noREADME:

+Burford, B. P. 2021.
+Data from: Rapid range expansion of a marine ectotherm reveals the demographic and ecological consequences of short-term variability in seawater temperature and dissolved oxygen.
+American Naturalist, Dryad Digital Repository, https://doi.org/10.5061/dryad.ksn02v75h